Here at Owen Barry we really love and appreciate beautiful skins.

 This skin is one of the most tactile, buttery soft skins in our collection.

 The team at Owen Barry has been selected and handcrafting garments from leather & shearling for over 70 years, and still, today when these Merino Napalan skins come through production we stand and stroke them - Yes really! these skins are so delightful and soft in hand that we love to handle them, appreciating the quality and technical expertise in tanning skins to this level of finish.

 Napalan Merinos have a fine leather surface, that is particularly suitable for reversible garments.
 The wool is ironed and equally luxurious and velvet-like as the pelt.

 Merino Ironed Sheepskin

-This skins is recognised as being the finest shearling in the marketplace, these exquisite skins have a plush velvet-like ironed wool and a super silky suede, they are medium to lightweight, the perfect skin for the finest sheepskin garment.
+This skin is recognised as being the finest shearling in the marketplace, these exquisite skins have a plush velvet-like ironed wool and super silky suede, they are medium to lightweight, the perfect skin for the finest sheepskin garment.

 Merino skins are available in Suede or Napalan finish, this skin is perfect for any occasion and can be worn all season long, in fact, it will become so special, it is doubtful you will want to disrobe come spring!!